 An “in-line connector block” (“BT 78A”) like this:-

 They use the same connectors as a typical phone socket, that is of the “punch-down” type.
-This pushes the cable into a sharp metal “V”, strips the insulation (and holds the wire firmly in place at the same time), and makes positive electrical contact.
+This pushes the cable into a sharp metal “V”, strips the insulation (and holds the wire firmly in place at the same time).
+It makes positive electrical contact.
 You need to use a special tool to do this.
 A screwdriver, or anything else will bend the prongs of the “V”, and render the connector useless.
-They are commonly available on Amazon, eBay, Maplin or similar, often known under their BT part code “BT 78A”
+They are commonly available on Amazon, eBay, Maplin or similar, often known under their BT part code “BT 78A” There’s also the “BT80A” which incorporates screw terminals at one side.

 What else works?